gvwilson/sensibleadventures/bookster/bookster.md

 "Yes, my lord."

-The statue pointed.  «That one is mis-made.
-It should not be.
-Return it to the world.»
+The statue pointed.  «Return that one to the world.»

 "No!"
 Erileine screamed as two Hett soldiers took Razi by the arms and pulled him to the cliff's edge.
 "No!
 Please!
 Don't!"

 The bookster turned his head to look at her.
-"Be well," he said.
-With a sudden shrug he pulled free from the soldiers holding him, took three quick steps, and flung himself over the cliff.
+"Be well, apprentice," he called.
+With a sudden twisting shrug he pulled free from the soldiers holding him, and flung himself over the cliff.

 "No!"
 Erileine screamed.
-"No, please…" She buried her face in her father's chest.
+"No, please…" She buried her face in her grandfather's chest.

-The statue slowly swept its gaze around the chamber, taking in the now-silent machines and the reverent Hett.  «This place is a mess.»
+The statue swept its gaze around the chamber, taking in the now-silent machines and the reverent Hett.  «This place is a mess.»

 "Yes, my lord," the magician replied.

 «It needs mending.»

-"Yes, my lord."
+"*Yes*, my lord."
 The magician's voice was exultant.

-«This ship is broken.» Each word came perfectly formed into Erileine's mind.  «As is this world.
-There are deserts where there should be gardens.
+«This world is broken.» Each word came perfectly formed into Erileine's mind.  «There are deserts where there should be gardens.
 The moon strays from its course.»

-"Slow poisons rot the heart of the world."
+"Slow poison rots the heart of the world."
 The Hett magician spoke the words aloud in time with the statue.
 Others joined in, some weeping with joy.
 "The ocean drains away and monsters roam free.
-We must mend what is broken."
+It falls to us to mend it."

-«We must mend what is broken.» the statue agreed.
+«It falls to us to mend it.» the statue agreed.
 Its steel gaze fell on the Avauntois.  «Go tell the world.
 The Great Work begins.»

-One moment they were standing in the heart of the mountain.
-The next, they were on Slip Street outside the gate of the Captain's House.
+One moment they were standing at the peak of the mountain.
+The next, they were on Slip Street outside the front door of their house.

+The door flew open.
 "Erileine!"
-Laeuc rushed forward and pulled his daughter into a hug.
+Saedanne rushed forward and pulled her daughter into a hug.
 "Oh, love, I was so worried."
+Hot on her heels, Queçenne threw herself at her father.

-"Hoy!"
-Vurt grabbed Laeuc's arm.
-"How in the saints' names did you get here?"
+Saedanne squeezed Erileine.
+"What happened?
+How did you get here?"

-"I don't know," Laeuc said, his voice muffled by his daughter's hair.
+"I don't know," Erileine said, her voice muffled by her mother's shoulder.
+"We were up at the peak, and---" She *wasn't* going to cry.
-"One heartbeat I was sitting there with Gaeston while they tried to decide what to do with me, and the next---" He gestured weakly.

-"And Gaeston?"
-Vurt asked.
+"Wait."
+Her mother looked past her at her husband.
+"Where's Gaeston?
+Where's the bookster?"

-Laeuc shook his head wordlessly, then stepped back, still holding his daughter.
-"What happened to you?
-Where's Razi?"
+Laeuc shook his head wordlessly, his elder daughter still in his arms.
+Vurt put his hand on his son-in-law's shoulder.

-"He's gone," Erileine said dully, too exhausted to feel it.
-Fraederiq, the captain, Uyves, Gaeston, and now Razi---it was too much to feel all at the same time.
+"They're gone," Erileine said dully.
+Her throat ached from the effort of not crying.
+Fraederiq, the captain, Uyves, Gaeston, Razi---even without the reanimated statue and whatever it was that had briefly touched her when she touched the stone, it was too much.

-"Never mind the bookster," Vurt said.
-"What in the saints' names was that---that *thing*?"
+"Never mind that now," Vurt said gruffly.
+"What the hells was that *thing* they woke up?"

 "I think that was a Pilot," Erileine said.
-Her throat ached from the effort of not crying.

-"But they're all dead!" her grandfather protested.
+"A Pilot?
+But they're all dead!" her grandfather protested.

 Erileine shrugged.
 "Not any more."

 Anything she might have added was cut off as the ground lurched beneath them.
-Slowly but inexorably, the mountain began to turn over.
+Slowly but inexorably, the mountain began to tip over.

 *Here ends the first part of The Fall of the Flying Mountain.*